SirMetathyst/zinc/README.md

 ```

 # Contributing
 I dont really have a contribution guideline.
-Just post an issue or pull request if you'd like to add or change something in `Zinc`.
+Just post an issue or pull request if you'd like to add or change something in `ZincECS`.
 I generally welcome pull requests but don't be disappointed if it gets rejected.
 You can always fork it.

-# Projects/Examples that I use `Zinc` in
+# Projects/Examples I use ZincECS in
-- [Zinckit](https://github.com/SirMetathyst/zinckit) - Collection of Systems and Components for `Zinc` projects
+- [Zinckit](https://github.com/SirMetathyst/zinckit) - Collection of Systems and Components for `ZincECS` projects
 <!--
-- [Zincbird](https://github.com/SirMetathyst/zincbird) - Flappy birds clone written with `Zinc`
+- [Zincbird](https://github.com/SirMetathyst/zincbird) - Flappy birds clone written with `ZincECS`
-- [Zincpong](https://github.com/SirMetathyst/zincbird) - Pong clone written with `Zinc`-->
+- [Zincpong](https://github.com/SirMetathyst/zincbird) - Pong clone written with `ZincECS`-->